Photo Gallery B9: Microbiologically Influenced Corrosion

-Microbiologically Influenced Corrosion, or MIC, can produce excessive corrosion losses of up to 50 MPY and greater, but fortunately it is relatively rare.
+Microbiologically Influenced Corrosion, commonly termed MIC, can produce excessive corrosion losses of up to 50 MPY and greater, but fortunately it is relatively rare.
 Microbiological corrosion is associated with heavily contaminated open condenser water systems where large volumes of rust and debris have settled.
 It has also been cited as the cause of premature failure and the blockage of dry and pre-action fire sprinkler systems, although mistaken as such in most cases we have investigated.

 Severe cases of MIC are extremely difficult to eradicate, and the deep pitting damaged caused to the pipe cannot be reversed.
 Repeated cleanings and sterilizations are required.
+Since biocides only suppress biological growths, sterilization requires the temporary application of chlorine, bromine, or ozone.

-Galvanic Induced Failure
+Galvanic Induced Failures

-Galvanic Induced Failure
+Galvanic Induced Failures

-Galvanized Steel to Brass Failure
+Galvanized Steel to Brass Failures

-Galvanized Steel to Brass Failure
+Galvanized Steel to Brass Failures

 Corrosion Under Insulation